ICRIN-lab/TemplateTask/README.md

 TemplateTask is an open-source template for creating experiments in behavioral science.
 It aims to provide a template for developping cognitive tasks.

-To meet this goal, TemplateTask provides a template which you can use to write your experiments in Python code.
+To meet this goal, TemplateTask provides a template which one can use to write experiments in Python code.
 The entire template is written in Python.

 TemplateTask uses the [PsychoPy library](https://psychopy.org/index.html):